Jasonblalack/zyngapoker/Migration-0.7-to-0.8.md

 * `OutputManager(session, assetManager)`: writes kernel, compressed files, deploys assets
 * `FileManager(session)`: offers lower level file handling for writing, copying and deleting files.

-This means that these objects are typically all unique for every task and could redo there work when executing multiple tasks in a row without influencing each other.
-This is much better than previously.
+This means that these objects are typically all unique for every task and could redo their work when executing multiple tasks in a row without influencing each other.

 ## Lazy Scanning